Peter-BM/Peter-BM/README.md

 - 👋 Hi, I’m @Peter-BM
-- 👀 I’m interested in learning new stuff and get prepared to the life;
+- 👀 I’m interested in learning new stuff and get prepared to real life;
 - 🌱 I’m currently learning python;
 - 💞️ I’m willing to collaborate on any project that will give me some experience;
 - 📫 How to reach me: Send an e-mail to pedrobobella@gmail.com